TL;DR

 Pricing:

 Amazon Connect operates on a pure pay-as-you-go basis.
 Costs are metered based on consumption.
-For example, it charges per-minute for voice or per message for chat.
+For example, it charges per minute for voice or per message for chat.
 All extra services, like Contact Lens analytics or S3 storage, are billed separately.

 3. NICE CXone

-NICE is a long-standing titan of the industry.
-Its flagship CCaaS platform, NICE CXone, is a feature-rich market leader.
-One of the best enterprise contact center solutions, NICE CXone is built as a complete, cloud-native platform.
+One of the best enterprise cloud call center solutions, NICE CXone is built as a complete, cloud-native platform.
 Its main value is putting forward a powerful, reliable, all-in-one solution.

 Key Features of NICE CXone: